-Online learning allows you to participate in courses without being on campus.
-In effect, you no longer have to go to school, but rather school comes to you via computer and the internet.
-You choose the time of day and days of the week to participate.
+Online learning allows you to participate in courses on the Internet.
 Online learning is different from correspondence or similar distance education courses.
 As an online student, you are expected to make regular contributions and to be an active participant in electronic discussions.
 The curriculum material and assignments are not set the way they are in a correspondence course; you will find the courses are more like face-to-face courses.
 The amount of time required for an online course is roughly equivalent to the time spent travelling to and from campus and participating in courses.
 You can expect to spend more time reading and responding to your fellow students, and you cannot participate in online learning silently!

 If you have enrolled in a course that is offered online, you will be mailed your user name and password along with instructions to bring you to the virtual classroom door.
 This information should arrive about 10 days before the semester begins.
 The information will be mailed to the address you have on file at Admissions and Records.
 Please be sure this information is accurate.

 For more information about learning online, visit http://online.ufv.ca

 Wendy Burton, BA (UVic), MA (Queens), EdD (Toronto), Coordinator